rakyll/reviews/style-packages.md

 type User struct {...}
 ```

-Rather than creating a models pacakge and declare all entity types there,
+Rather than creating a models package and declare all entity types there,
 a User type should live in a user package that provides everything related to users.

 ```